Carlos Batara – Immigration Lawyer header image

 How Does Consular Processing Work?

 For immigrants classified as immediate relatives, such as the husbands and wives of U.S. citizens, there are an unlimited number of visas.
 This means visas are available immediately.
-As a result, for immediate relatives, the process usually takes 1-2 months to move to the next stage.
+As a result, for immediate relatives, the green card process usually takes only a few months to move to the next stage.

 However, for immigrants whose cases fall under the family preference categories, such as spouses of permanent residents, there are limits on visas available per year.
 Hence, there are long waits, often taking several years, before the priority date becomes current and an immigrant visa is made available.

-What Are The Steps For A Green Card Marriage Through Consular Processing?
+What Are The Steps For A Green Card Through Consular Processing?

 As noted above, some permanent residence seekers, living in the U.S., are required to seek a green card through consular processing.